UCD-GW-Nitrate/C2VsimCG/OptimResults/README.md

 Maximize water table rise and minimize application area
 -------
-This is the first optimization run that was used mainly for setting up and debbuging the tools.
+This is the first optimization run that was used mainly for setting up and debugging the tools.

 We choose three diversion nodes
 1. river node 1: Kern river